 Wichita was not quite ready for the contemporary styles of ABODE Home, but they loved the parties and concerts we threw.
 So in 2010, ABODE Home was tranformed into an event and wedding venue called ABODE Venue.

 ExecuStay Midwest and Furniture Options opened locations in Omaha.
 Furniture Options expanded into New Orleans and Ft.
 Worth.
 Suite Options opened in Houston and Austin.
 In 2013, ACI Design Studio closed, allowing more time to be spend on Furniture Options which was growing rapidly.

 Marriott International sold their ExecuStay division to the largest Corporate and Temporary Housing provider in the world: Oakwood Worldwide.
 In 2014, ExecuStay Midwest became a franchisee of Oakwood Worldwide and acquired the rights to the Oakwood franchise in our northern region.

 On July 31, 2014, Transitions Group officially became an Employee Owned Company, as an ESOP (Employee Stock Ownership Plan).
 The employees "own it" and have a vested interest in the success of the company and the servcie to our clients.

 New CEO and President

 Founder and President Bill Jackson, moved into semi-retirement in 2015 and became CEO of Transitions Group.
 Barney Lehnherr became president of TG, and Brent Dorrah moved into Barney's former postion as VP of the Furniture Division.

-Today, Transitions Group Inc., currently 4 businesses operating 22 profit centers in 12 cities and 8 states.
+Today, Transitions Group Inc., is operating 22 profit centers in 12 cities and 8 states.